walkccc/MonsterGo/README.md

 To keep things as tiny as possible, I didn't include all files in this repo, but you can still build them step by step.

-After cloning this repository, open the project with Unity.
+After cloning this repo, open the project with Unity.
 It'll import some necessary files.

+Then navigate to `Assets/DataFiles/Scenes`, you can preview the game with different scenes here.

 ## Dependencies